LVMH: A Timeline Behind the Building of the World’s Most Valuable Luxury Goods Group

 Here is a look at the timeline behind the building of the world’s most valuable luxury goods conglomerate …

-(Please note: The following is not an exhaustive of the acquisitions and entities that exist in relation to LVMH, and instead, focuses exclusively on fashion and a few beauty and jewelry-related entities.)
+(Please note: The following is not an exhaustive of the acquisitions and entities that exist in relation to LVMH, and instead, focuses on a selection of fashion, beauty, and jewelry-related entities.)

 1987: Louis Vuitton